abdrahmansoltan/Learning-Notes/Data Structures & Algorithms/3-Problem-solving.md

         # while the queue is not empty
         while queue:
-            # loop through the queue
+            # loop through the queue to add the children of each node to the queue (BFS) + update level when finished
             for i in range(len(queue)):
                 # pop the first node in the queue
                 node = q.popleft()